 - 7.1 The School will take reasonable steps to ensure that its pupils and others who come into contact with the School do not, as a result, come to harm or are exposed to abuse. - 7.2 Abuse is a form of maltreatment.
 Somebody may abuse or neglect a person by inflicting harm, or by failing to act to prevent harm.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse. - 7.3 Any safeguarding concern raised by any person will be taken seriously and action taken in accordance with the relevant School policies and procedures.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+A mental health concern about a child is also a safeguarding concern and should be reported as such (processes in relation to mental health and wellbeing are outlined in our mental health and wellbeing policy). - 7.3 Any safeguarding concern raised by any person will be taken seriously and action taken in accordance with the relevant School policies and procedures.
+This includes any disclosures or concerns involving any third party who uses the premises.